Probing spin dynamics of ultra-thin van der Waals magnets via photon-magnon coupling: Introduction

-The rapidly developing research around polaritons and specifically MPs has so far, been little studied in magnetic vdW materials due to the relatively recent discoveries of long-range magnetic order in vdW systems at the few monolayer regime \cite{Gong_Nature2017,Huang_Nature2017}, in addition to its technically challenging realization.
+The rapidly developing research around polaritons and specifically MPs has so far, been little studied in magnetic vdW materials due to the relatively recent discoveries of long-range magnetic order in vdW systems at the few monolayer regime \cite{Gong_Nature2017,Huang_Nature2017,Lee_NanoLett2016}, in addition to its technically challenging realization.
 Stable MP states are formed by strongly coupling the magnetic field oscillation of a resonant photon to the collective magnetization oscillation in a magnetic material.
-In a simplified picture, the collective coupling strength $\geff$ scales linearly with the strength of the oscillating magnetic field of a resonator and the square root number of spins \cite{Huebl2013}.
+This strong coupling is achieved when the collective coupling rate $\geff$ is larger than the average of both system loss rates.
+In a simplified picture, $\geff$ scales linearly with the strength of the oscillating magnetic field of a resonator and the square root number of spins \cite{Huebl2013}.
 For studies involving bulk magnetic materials and low quality and large microwave resonators, strong coupling is achieved when $\geff/2\pi$ is in the MHz range, which is accomplished with relative ease due to the abundance of spins in bulk magnetic materials.
 A reduction of the bulk dimensions down from mm to $\mu$m and nm scales, the typical lateral dimensions and thickness of vdW material monolayers, results in a decrease of the coupling strength by at least 6 orders of magnitude.
 Commonly used microwave resonators are not able to produce strong enough oscillating magnetic fields to compensate for such a reduction in absolute number of spins.
 Only by advanced resonator design and engineering the regime of strongly coupled MPs in monolayer vdW magnetic materials can be accomplished, granting access to spin dynamic physics at a true 2d monolayer limit and research on MPs in nano-scale devices where the whole range of on-chip tuning and engineering tools, such as electric fields or device design, are available.